lamdav/CrunchyBot/README.md

 to setup the Task Scheduler.

 ### Github
+> Note: Crunchyroll or Cloudflare have flagged ip coming from Github
+> Actions CI.
+So, it's less likely to succeed now.

 You can also fork this repository and utilize `Github Actions` to run this task on the first of each month.
 You must add the required data as all cap snake case secret variables.